- Start Learning Ruby

 Defining Classes and Objects

 At the heart of Ruby's object-oriented nature lies the concept of classes and objects.
 A class can be thought of as a blueprint for creating objects.
 It encapsulates data for the object and methods to manipulate that data.
-In Ruby, classes are defined using the class
+In Ruby, classes are defined using the class keyword, followed by the class name, which conventionally starts with an uppercase letter.

 Here's a simple example of a class definition in Ruby: